 Request to postpone the warrant

-If the tenant argues that they will experience hardship if they are evicted, they need evidence to support their claim (e.g. letters from doctors or social workers, or evidence they have tried unsuccessfully to find suitable alternative accommodation).
+If the renter argues that they will experience hardship if they are evicted, they need evidence to support their claim (e.g. letters from doctors or social workers, or evidence they have tried unsuccessfully to find suitable alternative accommodation).

 A possession order must include:

-This should be done no later than 14 days after becoming aware of the order (s 120 VCAT Act).
-VCAT will consider whether the tenant had a reasonable excuse for not attending the original hearing when determining whether a review should be granted.
-Note the amendments made on 17 September 2014 to additional considerations and power in relation to an application for review.
-The tribunal may now consider both the reasonable excuse for non-attending, as well as whether or not there is a reasonable case to argue and the prejudice to the other party (s 120(4), (4A) VCAT Act).
+This should be done no later than 14 days after becoming aware of the order (s 120 VCAT Act; r 4.24 VCAT Rules).
+VCAT will consider whether the renter had a reasonable excuse for not attending the original hearing when determining whether a review should be granted.
+VCAT may consider both the reasonable excuse for non-attending, as well as whether or not there is a reasonable case to argue and the prejudice to the other party (s 120(4), (4A) VCAT Act).

 Warrant of possession

-The warrant authorises police officers to enter the rented premises and remove anybody occupying the premises (using force if necessary).
-The warrant does not allow the police to remove goods from the premises.
+The warrant authorises police officers to enter the rented premises and remove anybody occupying the premises (using force if necessary) (s 355(1)–(2)).
+The warrant does not allow police officers to remove goods from the premises (s 355(3)).
 A warrant must not be executed before 8 am, after 6 pm, or on a Sunday or public holiday (s 355(4)).
 The warrant is valid for a specified length of time after it is issued.
 This is usually 14 days, but VCAT can order that it remain valid for up to 30 days or be extended in certain circumstances (s 351(4)).

 If contacted, the VCAT registry can advise the renter or renter’s representative if and when a warrant has been requested and/or issued.
 If the warrant has been issued, the renter should contact their local police station to inform them of the date they will be leaving the premises and/or to seek a delay in the warrant’s execution.
 While police officers can legally act on a warrant on the day that they receive it, they may hold off until the renter has moved out.